f-droid/fdroid-website/_docs/Feeds.md

 ---

-### News & Reviews
+### News

-Sometimes there is a newsworthy item (submissions welcome!) or client release and details get posted on the blog: <https://f-droid.org/news-and-reviews>.
-In the past we had reviews of apps with screenshots and it would be great to have more; and who knows they might make their way into the client some day!
+Sometimes there is a newsworthy item (submissions welcome!) or client release and details get posted on the blog: <https://f-droid.org/news/>.

 ### Builds